OpenVMS: Origin and name changes

-In April 1975, Digital Equipment Corporation embarked on a project to design a 32-bit extension to its PDP-11 computer line.
+In April 1975, Digital Equipment Corporation (DEC) embarked on a project to design a 32-bit extension to its PDP-11 computer line.
 The hardware component was code named Star; the operating system was code named Starlet.
 Roger Gourd was the project lead for VMS.
 Software engineers Dave Cutler, Dick Hustvedt, and Peter Lipman acted as technical project leaders.
+To avoid a repetition of PDP-11's many incompatible operating systems, the new operating system would be capable of real-time, time-sharing, and transaction processing.
 The Star and Starlet projects culminated in the VAX-11/780 computer and the VAX/VMS operating system.
 The Starlet project's code name survives in VMS in the name of several of the system libraries, including STARLET.OLB and STARLET.MLB.
 VMS was mostly written in VAX MACRO with some components written in BLISS.

-One of the original goals for VMS was backwards compatibility with DEC's existing RSX-11M operating system.
-Prior to the V3.0 release, VAX/VMS included an compatibility layer named the RSX Application Migration Executive (RSX AME) which allowed user mode RSX-11M software to be run unmodified on top of VMS.
-The RSX AME played an important role on early versions of VAX/VMS, which used re-used certain RSX-11M user mode utilities before native VAX versions had been developed.
-By the V3.0 release, all compatibility mode utilities were replaced with native implementations.
+One of the original goals for VMS was backward compatibility with DEC's existing RSX-11M operating system.
+Prior to the V4.0 release, VAX/VMS included a compatibility layer named the RSX Application Migration Executive (RSX AME), which allowed user-mode RSX-11M software to be run unmodified on top of VMS.
+The RSX AME played an important role on early versions of VAX/VMS, which used certain RSX-11M user-mode utilities before native VAX versions had been developed.
+By the V3.0 release, all compatibility-mode utilities were replaced with native implementations.
 In VAX/VMS V4.0, RSX AME was removed from the base system, and replaced with an optional layered product named VAX-11 RSX.

+By the early 1980s VAX/VMS was very successful in the market.
+Although created on Unix on DEC systems, Ingres ported to VMS believing that doing so was necessary for commercial success.
+Demand for the VMS version was so much greater that the company neglected the Unix version.
 A number of distributions of VAX/VMS were created: